 - Germany (DFN-AAI)

 - Japan (GakuNin)

-Please contact firstname.lastname@example.org to request access via additional federations.
+Please contact our subscriptions team at firstname.lastname@example.org to request access via additional federations.

 - Is access via proxy services permitted?